New Light Species and the CMB: Models

 \subsubsection{Dipole moments}

 While it is always possible to eliminate any mixing-induced renormalizable couplings between SM fermions and a new unbroken gauge boson $A'_\mu$, there could generically still be higher-order nonrenormalizable couplings after integrating out $A'$-SM interaction mediators in the full theory.
-These interactions will dominate $A'$-SM interactions in the absence of other new light charged particles.

-Astrophysical bounds on such dipole interactions make the simplest models too constrained to decouple at sufficiently low temperatures.
-Similar to the case of Goldstone bosons, the only viable models which contribute to $g_*$ then contain highly flavor-dependent parameters.
+If the low-energy effective theory contains no light species charged under $U(1)_{A'}$, then the dominant interactions between $A'$ and the SM are of the form